Desmond Ryan: Life

-Ryan was born in London, on 27 August 1893, son of the Templemore, Tipperary-born London journalist William Patrick Ryan, editor of the Peasant and Irish Nation and assistant editor of the London Daily Herald, and his wife, Elizabeth.
+Ryan was born in London, on 27 August 1893, son of the Templemore, County Tipperary-born London journalist William Patrick Ryan, editor of the Peasant and Irish Nation and assistant editor of the London Daily Herald, and his wife, Elizabeth.

 He came to Ireland in 1906, aged 13, with his mother and sister, and studied at St Enda's School, Rathfarnham, under headmaster and founder Padraig Pearse; later he taught in the school and was briefly Pearse's secretary.

 Ryan attributed to Pearse the saying "[G]ive me a hundred men and I will free Ireland!"
 Ryan became part of a group of former students lodging in St Enda's while they went to university who joined the Irish Republican Brotherhood.
 They used to meet in a safe house at Rathfarnham in 1911.
 The men took the tram from Rathfarnham to Nelson's Pillar in Central Dublin.
 Pearse once told his friend, "Let them talk!
 I am the most dangerous revolutionary of the whole lot of them!"
 In 1911, the Dungannon Clubs would revive the Volunteers Militia movement.
 These clubs were not initially successful in Dublin, but were more so in Belfast amongst nationalists.
 One of the northern members the Dubliner Oscar Traynor, in his youth a professional footballer with Belfast Celtic F.C., later a war hero and later again a politician and Minister for Posts and Telegraphs.

 At this stage, according to Ryan, Pearse was a constitutional nationalist who spoke for Home Rule from a platform shared with Tom Kettle and John Redmond, and refused to hear any criticism of the Irish Parliamentary Party.
 But on the foundation of the Ulster Volunteer Force by Edward Carson and the approach of World War I, Pearse became increasingly sure that Ireland could not achieve independence except by force, and began with Thomas MacDonagh, Éamonn Ceannt, Joseph Plunkett, Thomas Clarke, Bulmer Hobson and others to plan the Rising.

 Eoin MacNeill was appointed leader of the Irish Volunteers; Ryan wrote that Pearse told him MacNeill was "too tactful" — Pearse was a risk-taker and idealist; MacNeill was prepared to entertain the Irish Parliamentary Party with negotiations.
 Ryan quotes Pearse as saying:

 [MacNeill] has the reputation of being tactful, but his tact consists in bowing to the will of the Redmondites every time.
 He never makes a fight except when they assail his personal honour, when he bridles up at once... very delicate position... he is weak, hopelessly weak.

 He told Ryan that MacNeill was "a Grattan come to life again".
 Henry Grattan was a constitutional orator and MP in the Protestant-only 18th-century Irish House of Commons, but one of those who fiercely opposed the notorious 1801 Act of Union, secured by massive bribery (which was then repaid out of Irish taxes), making Ireland part of the United Kingdom.
 Moreover, MacNeill was an "inconclusive ditherer"; he wanted the Irish Volunteers to be apolitical.